24/7 Support Line - Call Now

 Rate of consumption

-Rapid drinking patterns such as binge drinking can overwhelm the metabolic system in the liver.
+Rapid drinking patterns, such as binge drinking, overwhelm the metabolic system in the liver.

 Type of alcohol

-Drinking beverages with higher alcohol concentration (spirits) can increase BAC levels at a faster rate and make the liver work more to metabolize alcohol.
+Drinking beverages with higher alcohol concentration (spirits) increases BAC levels at a faster rate and makes the liver work more to metabolize alcohol.

 Food intake

-Having food in your stomach can slow down alcohol absorption.
+Having food in your stomach slows down alcohol absorption.

 Medications

-Certain medications, such as acetaminophen, metronidazole, ketoconazole, and cimetidine, can affect the liver function and metabolism of alcohol.
+Certain medications, such as acetaminophen, metronidazole, ketoconazole, and cimetidine, affect liver function and the metabolism of alcohol.

 Health conditions